 - job description and person specification

-- the school's child protection policy
+- our child protection policy

-- the school's safer recruitment policy (this document)
+- our safer recruitment policy (this document)

-- the selection procedure for the post
+- the selection procedure for the post.

-4.3 Application Forms
+4.3 Application forms

 All prospective applicants must fully complete an application form.
-CVs will not be accepted in isolation as they do not contain the required information to support safer recruitment
+CVs will not be accepted in isolation as they do not contain the required information to support safer recruitment.

-The School promotes the practice of using anonymised application forms to manage unconscious bias.
+We promote the practice of using anonymised application forms to manage unconscious bias.